Associate Director, Human Resources (Workplace Relations)

 The sources of corporate proposals are as follows:

-Planning and Resources Committee of Council : Planning and Resources Committee is responsible to Council and may initiate reviews in relation to resource utilisation and other strategic resource management issues (A/3.5)
+Finance and Planning Committee of Council : Finance and Planning Committee is responsible to Council and may initiate reviews in relation to resource utilisation and other strategic resource management issues (A/3.5)

 University Academic Board : University Academic Board is responsible to Council for the academic policies and practices of the University.
 University Academic Board may become aware of the implications for significant workplace change due to its involvement in the academic program, and where academic policies and practices impact on the establishment, monitoring and closure of faculties, schools, institutes and centres (A/3.6).

 Faculty/division reviews : Faculties / divisions are usually reviewed externally every 7 years.
 The purpose of these reviews is to promote continuous improvement and assure the quality of University programs and services.
-Planning and Resources Committee discharges Council's responsibility for the overall implementation of these reviews (A/2.3)
+Finance and Planning Committee discharges Council's responsibility for the overall implementation of these reviews (A/2.3)

 b) Faculty and divisional proposals